nobody-famous/alive/README.md

 This extension contributes the following settings:

 -   `alive.format.indentWidth`: Default indentation width
--   `alive.format.closeParenOwnLine`: ['always', 'never', 'multiline'] Specify if close parens can be on their own line.
--   `alive.autoCompileOnType`: Defaults to true.
-Have the REPL compile the file as you type, which causes errors/warnings to be indicated.

 Syntax highlighting is done using semantic tokens.
 This is mainly to avoid regex hell.
 The following symantic tokens are added: